Introduction to Web Components

-Web Components are a collection of web standards allowing you to create new HTML tags with custom name, reusability and full encapsulation on styles & markup.
-The standards are promised to be ubiquitous in modern browsers.
+Web Components are components that are built based on a collection of web standards in the HTML specification.
+The standards allow you to create new HTML tags with custom names that are reusable and to fully encapsulate their functionality and styles.
+The standards are supported by all modern browsers.

-Web Components consist of four main standards which can be used independently or all together:
+The Web Component specification consists of four main standards that can be used independently or together:

-Custom Elements: A set of APIs to define new HTML elements and their functionalities.
+Custom Elements: A set of APIs to define new HTML elements and their functionality.

-HTML Template: The <template> element allows you to input fragments of HTML, which remain inert at page load, but can be instantiated at runtime.
+<template>element allows you to input fragments of HTML that remain inert at page load, but can be instantiated at runtime.

-To find out more how Vaadin utilizes Web Component:
+To learn more about how Vaadin utilizes Web Components, see:

 Vaadin Components: A modern set of Web Components for business applications.